MihajloMilojevic/Checkers.py/README.md

 ## Description

 Project for playing checkers.
-App supports two game modes: Single Player (player vs bot) or two players (player vs player).
+App supports two game modes: Single Player (player vs bot) or two players (player vs player) and with or without fourcing jumps.
 This project was created as project for algorithms and data structures, subject in II semestar on Faculty of tehnical science in Novi Sad using minimax algorithm with alpha-beta pruning with changing depth.

 ## Features

-App allows users to player against bot or another player.
+App allows users to player against bot or another player with or without forcing jumps.

 Game has intutive UI that show user available moves for selected piece by marking places where piece can move with blue dot and marking jumps with green dots.
 Current player is marked with cyan outline.